bgplab/bgplab/basic/5-redistribute/index.md

 * Execute **netlab up** ([other options](../external/index.md))
 * Log into your devices with **netlab connect** and verify IP addresses, OSPF routing, and basic BGP configuration.

 **Note:** *netlab* will configure IP addressing, OSPF routing, and EBGP sessions on your routers.
-If you're not using *netlab*, you'll have to configure them manually.
+If you're not using *netlab*, you must manually configure them.

 ## Configuration Tasks